These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 9. Intellectual Property Rights

-Eperoto owns all rights, titles, and interest in and to any and all copyrights, trademark rights, patent rights, database rights, and any other intellectual property rights (“Intellectual Property”) in and to the Software, as well as to any improvements, design contributions, or derivative works thereto, and any knowledge or processes related thereto.
+Eperoto owns all rights, titles, and interest in and to all copyrights, trademark rights, patent rights, database rights, and any other intellectual property rights (“Intellectual Property Rights”) in and to the Software, as well as to any improvements, design contributions, or derivative works thereto, and any knowledge or processes related thereto.

-For as long as the User’s contractual relationship with Eperoto is effective, the User is granted a non-exclusive right to use the Software, in accordance with these General Terms and Conditions.
+For as long as the User’s agreement with Eperoto is in effect, the User is granted only a non-exclusive right to use the Software, in accordance with these General Terms and Conditions.
+For avoidance of doubt, any input assessments and Reports made by the User is entirely owned by the User (see item 4 above).

 With respect to the Software, the User acknowledges and agrees that the User shall not, and shall not permit others to, reverse engineer, decompile, disassemble, copy, or otherwise attempt to derive source code or other trade secrets from or about Eperoto, the Software or other services.